johnhforrest/metroidvania-observations/README.md

 - Guacamelee!
 - Dust: An Elysian Tail
 - Shovel Knight (not metroidvania but still inspirational)
+- Hyper Light Drifter (not metroidvania but still inspirational)

 ## Inventory/menus
 ### Hollow Knight